dntoll/1DV608/Assignments/Project/README.md

 ##Goal
 Student creates their own object oriented MVC project from requirements to release.

+It can be a component(Like the A4) or an application that solves a problem for someone.

 ##Rules

 All projects must fulfill the minimum requirements.